Bryantellius/tc-node-9/reviews/react.md

 # React

+## Topical Questions

-## What is React.js?
+1. What is React.js?

    - JavaScript Library for integrating js and html
    - Used for creating dynamic, single page applications

-## What is JSX?
+2. What is JSX?

    - Stands for **JavaScript Extended Markup Language**
    - Syntax for creating markup with JS expressions

-## What is `create-react-app` cli tool?
+3. What is `create-react-app` cli tool?

    - Tool for creating React applications
    - Templates a React project with basic configurations and files
    - Using npx: `npx create-react-app <PROJECT_NAME>`

-## How do you start the react development server?
+4. How do you start the react development server?

    - `npm start` is the script to start the pre-configured react development server
    - `http://localhost:3000` is the default host and port that the dev server runs on

+5. Why is component **state** important in React.js?

+   -

+6. Describe an example of using **props** in React.js.

+   -

+7. How would you go about using the **Fetch API** in React.js?

+   -

+8. What is **React Router** and how does it work?

+   -

+9. What is the difference between **class components** and **functional components**?

+   -